-TOXIC-Europe is a multicentre European Observational Study on the outcomes and prognosis of intoxicated patients in Intensive Care Units.
+The INTOXICATE (ex-TOXIC-Europe) study is a multicentre, observational study in Europe and other continents, on the outcomes and prognosis of intoxicated patients in Intensive Care Units.

 Our first research of long-term outcomes in intoxicated ICU patients was published in 2014.
 It gave us the idea that not all intoxicated patients needed to be admitted to the ICU.
 Quite a few do not have a complicated course of their disease.
 Hereafter, we have published several articles on prediction models and outcome.

 No database exists in Europe to confirm or infirm this impression.
-The objective of the TOXIC-Europe study is to describe, in a large population of ICU patients, the types of, outcomes, management and prognosis factors of acute intoxications.
-To sample arepresentative cohort, we intend to recruit about 200 ICUs with as many European countries as possible.
+The objective of the INTOXICATE study is to describe, in a large population of ICU patients, the types of, outcomes, management and prognosis factors of acute intoxications.
+To sample a representative cohort, we intend to recruit about 200 ICUs with as many European countries as possible (ICUs in other continents are also welcome).
 Here, some examples of questions that will be answered:

-– what is the in-hospital mortality of intoxicated ICU patients in Europe?
+– what is the in-hospital mortality of intoxicated ICU patients in Europe and other continents?

--what is the 30-day mortality of intoxicated ICU patients in Europe?
+-what is the 30-day mortality of intoxicated ICU patients in Europe and other continents?

 -what is the frequency of specific groups of intoxications?